TomKrauss/pks-edit/doc/manual/macro_language.md

 from kernel32.dll.
 Adding native method binding has currently quite some limitations - only simple parameter types are supported.

-The next example is used to document a defined PKS-Edit standard native method:
+The next example is used to document a defined PKS Edit standard native method:

 ```java
 /*